OBERSON BUYING GUIDE

 Camber

-Select a cambered ski if your terrain of choice is groomed runs.
-The arch underfoot loads the edges with energy for precise edge hold and a lively, powerful feel in turns.
+Choose a camber ski if your preferred terrain is groomed slopes.
+The arch under the foot loads the edges with energy for precise grip and a lively, powerful feel in turns.

-Pick a rockered ski if you ski mostly in powder or want easier turn initiation.
-The raised tip and tail reduce edge contact, which keeps them above the powder and helps the ski float.
-This feature is good for both beginners and powder hounds.
+Choose a ski with reverse camber if you primarily ski in powder or if you want easier turn initiation.
+The raised tip and tail reduce contact with the snow, which keeps the ski on the surface and promotes flotation.
+This feature is ideal for both beginners and powder enthusiasts.

-Choose a camber-rocker combination if you want versatility across varied terrain and conditions.
-Most all-mountain skis feature this profile for good reason: it provides edge grip where you need it and float where you don’t.
+Choose a camber-rocker combination if you want versatility on varied terrain and in varied conditions.
+Most all-mountain skis incorporate this profile for good reasons: it offers grip where you need it and flotation where you don't want to miss out.

 STEP 06

-Ski length affects stability and manoeuvrability.
-For a full breakdown—including how your height, weight, skiing level, and ski type all factor in—see our article How to Choose Your Alpine Ski Size.
+Ski length affects stability and maneuverability.
+For a complete analysis—including how your height, weight, skill level, and ski type factor in—consult our article How to choose your alpine ski size.

 Une skieuse souriante, skis sur l'épaule, devant une remontée mécanique.